intel/dffml/master/_sources/plugins/service/http/cli.rst.txt

 of relevant flags.

 .. warning::

     You should be sure to read the :doc:`security` docs!
-Some of these examples are insecure and just used to help you get up and running.
+Some of these examples are insecure and only used to help you get up and running.

 Quickstart
 ----------